Olatubosun/rocksdb.docs/RocksDB-Basics.md

 RocksDB supports multi-operational transactions.
 It supports both of optimistic and pessimistic mode.
 See [[Transactions]].

 #### Prefix Iterators
-Most LSM-tree engines cannot support an efficient `RangeScan` API because it needs to look into multiple data file.
+Most LSM-tree engines cannot support an efficient `RangeScan` API because it needs to look into multiple data files.
 But most applications do not do pure-random scans of key ranges in the database; instead applications typically scan within a key-prefix.
 RocksDB uses this to its advantage.
 Applications can configure a `prefix_extractor` to specify a key-prefix.
 RocksDB uses this to store blooms for every key-prefix.
 An iterator that specifies a prefix (via ReadOptions) will use these bloom bits to avoid looking into data files that do not contain keys with the specified key-prefix.

 #### Persistence
 RocksDB has a [[Write Ahead Log]] (WAL).
 All Puts are stored in an in-memory buffer called the memtable as well as optionally inserted into WAL.
 On restart, it re-processes all the transactions that were recorded in the log.